UgurCan222/Random-Forest-Regression-for-Time-Series-Forecasting-with-Future-Date-Predictions/README.md

 ## 9. Finalizing and Saving Results

-- **Data Organization**: The results are organized, duplicates are removed, and additional fields such as `ReferenceNo` and `InvoiceDescription` are added.
+- **Data Organization**: The results are organized, duplicates are removed.

 - **Save to Excel**: The final dataset is sorted by date and location, and then saved to an Excel file at `C:\Forecast.xlsx`.